iobroker-community-adapters/ioBroker.nuki-extended/README.md

 ### Let Alexa inform you about lock changes
 This requires the ioBroker adapter ioBroker.alexa2 (https://github.com/Apollon77/ioBroker.alexa2).

-In order to use the voice output of Alexa we define a function say.
+In order to use the voice output of Alexa we define a function ```say```.
 Place the following function in a script in the "global" folder of ioBroker.javascript.
 IMPORTANT: Replace #YOUR ALEXA ID# (also replace #) with your Alexa ID.
 You may find the Alexa ID in the Objects tree of ioBroker ```alexa2.0.Echo-Devices```.

 ```javascript
 /**